-While there is a considerable difference in this year’s skis with skis from 1995, the year to year changes made in ski styles is usually minimal for the average recreational skier.
+While there is a considerable difference in this year’s skis with skis from 1995, the year-to-year changes made in ski styles are usually minimal for the average recreational skier.

 Once you buy a pair of skis, you won’t buy a new pair for several years.
 The skiing industry wants you to believe that you need the latest models to get the most out of your skiing experience.

 The truth is, however, that you’re not going to miss out on anything too grand if you buy 2019 skis versus 2020 skis.
 The changes from year to year are so small that you won’t notice the difference.

 That being said, it is always a good idea to research the market thoroughly, so you don’t miss out on any major improvements or changes - which can make skiing more enjoyable.

 As we’ve already established, you don’t need the latest model of skis to have a good time on the slopes.
 In fact, you can find great deals for last season’s skis.
 However, there is a big difference between buying skis that are a season or two old but still in new condition versus purchasing someone else’s used, last-season skis.

 While you will save a big chunk of money by buying used skis, it is generally not a good idea to do so.
 Unless the skis were only used once or twice, you risk buying skis that are scratched up and could have structural damage to the bindings if they were not appropriately maintained.